Buying tickets

 The Bayern Ticket (Bavaria Ticket) is great for day-trips and you can buy it from ticket machines at train stations.

-For €28, up to five people can take any regular (not the express IC or ICE) trains anywhere in Bavaria and to Salzburg in Austria.
+Up to five people can use this ticket to take any regular (not the express IC or ICE) trains anywhere in Bavaria and to Salzburg in Austria.

 The ticket is valid from 9am on weekdays (but 3am on weekends) and until 3am the next day.
 To find out about train times and connections, visit the Deutsche Bahn (German Rail) website.